 Rice plantation has become one of the most prevalent seasonal activities among visitors.
 You can join their farming activities to get an insight into the hardship of Nepalese farmers.
 Give yourself an opportunity to be a real Nepalese farmer with memorable moments and feelings!

-Join a local farmer’s rice farm that is surrounded for miles with paddy fields and the raw countryside.
+Join a local farmer’s rice farms surrounded for miles with paddy fields and the raw countryside.
 You can experience an eye-opening day in the countryside where you will participate in rice farming, playing with mud, water and familiarizing with local farmers.

 You might be interested in the following the package: